 Our implementation of this agenda occurs through not only the numerous and varied events that each member of the Earth House hosts, but also through the participation of Earth House members in numerous other organizations on campus.
 Frequent internal consciousness-raising sessions keep house members motivated and informed.

-The Earth House Theme House is a group of students that are passionate about issues of sustainability and live together in Haselton Hall.
 This opportunity will lead to an academic support network and create a social network for first year students.
 In addition, as a member of this sustainability leadership living-learning community, you will have the opportunity to work with Sustainability staff to help plan events, help the community through service activities, and gain valuable leadership experience.

 Earth House’s House Assistant: Kate Fisher